150+ Family Bonding Activities

 - Carve pumpkins together

-- Count the satellites that pass in the night sky
+- Count the satellites that pass in the night sky and talk about space

 - Bake and decorate a cake